 Additionally, the facility is subject to the federal Acid Rain Program in 40 CFR Part 72 and the Cross-State Air Pollution Control Rule (CSAPR) in 40 CFR Part 97; however, the DEQ does not have delegation of the Acid Rain program and CSAPR, and these areas were not reviewed during the field inspection and records review.

 Summary:

-The activities covered during the field inspection and records review for the facility indicate the facility is in compliance with ROP MI-ROP-N1685-2015a and PTI 110-14B.
-AQD recommends the maintenance and malfunction abatement management plan (MMP) be reviewed by the company and updated if necessary.
+The activities covered during the field inspection and records review for the facility indicate the facility is in compliance with ROP MI-ROP-N1685-2015b.
 Specific permit conditions that were reviewed are discussed below.

 On-site Inspection: